rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ### It is not just about Either

 My goal here is point out that the above _right-catch with warnings_ semantics is a decent principled computation.
-I think such semantics could find its way into parser internals.
+I think such semantics could find its way into some parser internals.
 In particular, instead of using `Either e (w, a)` it is more convenient to use `newtype` around `r -> Either e (w, a)`.
 Example prototype code is in my repo.